IBM/watson-discovery-sdu-with-assistant/README.md

 Credentials can be found by clicking the Service Credentials tab, then the View Credentials option from the panel of your created Watson service.

 An additional `ASSISTANT_SKILL_ID` value is required to access the Watson Assistant service.
 To get this value, select the `Manage` tab, then the `Launch tool` button from the panel of your Watson Assistance service.
 From the service instance panel, select your Assistant to display the assigned skills.
-For this code pattern, we used the diaglog skill named `Custom Skill Sample Skill` that comes with the service:
+For this code pattern, we used the dialog skill named `Custom Skill Sample Skill` that comes with the service:

 ![sample-skill](doc/source/images/sample-skill.png)